Heegaard Floer correction terms, with a twist: Negative semidefinite cobordisms

+As in the proof of \cref{T:2-handles_essential} we show that the infinity version of~$G$ has the same kernel as the action of the dual knot of~$K$, say~$K'\subset Y_\lambda$.
+Moreover, the usual argument shows that the infinity version of~$F$, which is just~$F^\infty_{W_\lambda,\fs}$, is injective; and by exactness it injects into~$\ker[K']$ which, according to \cref{p:twistedcomputation}, is graded isomorphic to~$\tHFoo(Y_\lambda,\ft')$.
+Again observing that the argument goes through with arbitrary field coefficients, we see that $F^\infty_{W_\lambda,\fs}$ maps isomorphically onto~$\ker[K']$. \end{proof}

+\begin{proof}[Proof of \cref{t:main_inequality}] The key is the standard observation that whenever we have a cobordism~$\Ws$ between torsion \spinc 3--manifolds~$\Yt$ and~$(Y',\ft')$ such that~$F^\infty_{W,\fs}$ is an isomorphism between fully twisted coefficients, then $\ud\Yt +\deg F^+_{W,\fs}\le \ud(Y',\ft')$, as an easy diagram chase shows.
+Unfortunately, we cannot apply this argument directly because in general the target of the cobordism maps will not have fully twisted coefficients.

-\begin{proof}[Proof of \cref{t:main_inequality} (conclusion)] We first observe that the left-hand side of the inequality~\eqref{eq:main inequality} is additive while the right-hand side behaves telescopically when two negative semidefinite cobordisms are composed.
+To circumvent this problem, we observe that the left-hand side of the inequality~\eqref{eq:main inequality} is additive while the right-hand side behaves telescopically when two negative semidefinite cobordisms are composed.
 Conversely, one can also show that the left-hand side splits appropriately when~$W$ is cut along a separating \mbox{$3$--manifold} in its interior.
 It would therefore be enough to prove \cref{t:main_inequality} for cobordisms consisting of single handle attachments.
-In fact, this strategy works quite well since \cref{T:1 and 3 handles,T:2-handles_torsion} cover most cases, with the exception of 2--handle attachments along knots in essential homology classes.
+In fact, this strategy works quite well since \cref{T:1 and 3 handles} covers 1-- and 3--handles, while \cref{T:2-handles_torsion} allow us to run the standard argument mentioned above.
+What remains are 2--handle attachments along knots in essential homology classes.
+It turns out that these actually cannot be treated separately but have to be paired with 1--handles.
 It is at this point that the assumption on the map $H_1(Y;\Q)\ra H_1(W;\Q)$ becomes relevant and we are forced with the coefficient systems used in \cref{T:2-handles_essential}.